On High Moments and the Spectral Norm of Large Dilute Wigner Random Matrices: Auxiliary statements

 Using the tools of the previous subsection, we can describe the properties of walks that belong to $\sbW_{2s}(\fii^{(3)}(\fo_1,\fo_2, \t_3))$, where the vertex of self-intersection $ \fii^{(3)}$ is such that $\b = v(\fii^{(3)})\in \bM_3'$.
 If the edge $e_3 = e(\xi_{\t_3})$ of the third arrival $\bar \fa_3=\fa_3$ is the $p$-edge, we will write that $e(\xi_{\t_3})\in \bV^{(p)}(g)$.
 If $e_3= e(\xi_{\t_3})$ is the $q$-edge, we will write that $ e(\xi_{\t_3})\in \bV^{(q)}(g)$.

 \vs {\bf Lemma 5.1.} {\it Let us denote by $\sbW_{2s}(\rD; \fii^{(3)})$ a family of walks with $k_j\le k_0$, $j\ge 1$ and such that $\CD(\CW_{2s}) = \rD$.
 Then

 }

 \vs The statement of Lemma 5.1 seems to be a simple generalization of relations (5.2) and (5.3) of the previous sub-section.
-However, the proof of (5.4) essentially uses the properties of vertices of $\bM_2'$ and $\bM_3'$.
-In fact, the proof of Lemma 5.1 crucially depends on the classification of vertices we introduced and therefore represents a key point in the general method of the proof of Lemmas 3.2 and 3.3.
-It should be pointed out that the estimates like (5.4) were not considered in papers \cite{SS1, SS2} and \cite{S}. \vs
+However, the proof of Lemma 5.1 crucially depends on the classification of vertices of $\bM_2'$ and $\bM_3'$ we introduced and therefore represents a key point in the general method of the proof of Lemmas 3.2 and 3.3.
+Let us stress that the estimates like (5.4) were not considered in papers \cite{SS1, SS2} and \cite{S}. \vs